Braid (band): Second reunion and No Coast: 2011–present

 On January 25, 2011 it was announced on Punknews.org that Braid were reuniting permanently to record a new 12-inch for Polyvinyl Records.
 On May 4, 2011, the band announced their first comeback show since 2004 at the Metro on August 27, 2011 and would also play at Pygmalion Music Festival on September 24, 2011, part of the Polyvinyl Records fifteenth anniversary celebration.

 On June 10, 2011, the band released a song titled "The Right Time", the first from their forthcoming EP, and gave the entire EP to people who pre-ordered on the Polyvinyl web store.
 The new EP titled Closer to Closed, their first release in 11 years, was released on August 16, 2011, to mixed reviews.

 December 22, 2011 was Braid's 600th show.
 The event, held at Turner Hall Ballroom in Milwaukee, was a Toys for Tots benefit show.
 Event-goers who brought a new, unwrapped toy would receive a commemorative poster.
 Braid shared the night with Smoking Popes and in addition to announcing further touring, a new release was announced.
-Frontman Bob Nanna hinted about a possible "double" or "triple" album.